graceframework/grace-async/README.md

 > [!IMPORTANT]
-> Since 7.0, Grace `events` plugin and the related modules have already been splitting into its' own repository []`grace-events`](https://github.com/graceframework/grace-events).
+> Since 7.0, Grace `events` plugin and the related modules have already been split into its' own repository [`grace-events`](https://github.com/graceframework/grace-events).

 ## Versions